nextcloud/documentation/user_manual/files/quota.rst

 store information in the database, such as the Calendar and Contacts apps.
 This data is excluded from your quota.

-Files are counted against the quotas of their original owners.
-When other users share files with you, the shared files count against the quotas of the original file owners, and not the users they are shared with.
+When other users share files with you, the shared files count against the original share owner's quota.
+When you share a folder and allow other users or groups to upload files to it, all uploaded and edited files count against your quota.
+When you re-share files shared with you, the re-share still counts against the quote of the original share owner.

 Encrypted files are a little larger than unencrypted files; the unencrypted size is calculated against your quota.